 What is the one book that you recommend our community should read and why?

-What is your favorite television series?
+What is your favorite quote?

 I recently read a quote that stands out in my mind: “You make the world your most beautiful paradise”.
 If we choose to look at anything with a negative attitude, that’s exactly what it will be.
 However, if we choose to look at things with a positive attitude and look at challenges as an opportunity, that’s what they will be.
 It’s very similar to another quote: “the world is what you make it”.

 - Prioritise the business opportunity.
 Although systems and compliance are important without the opportunity you will never be able to generate revenue to continue.

 - Look for the gaps and opportunities in the market.

 - Unblock your obstacles.
 Identify where they are using funnels and problem solve to remove them.